Everything you need to know about Artifact weapons

+Just take the quest and start the chain for the second Artifact and repeat the process for the first.
 When you return with your second Artifact, the quest for your third is available for you.
-If you are a Druid, when you come back with your third Artifact, yet another quest opens up for your fourth.
+If you are a Druid, when you come back with your third Artifact, another quest opens up for your fourth.
 Druids are the hardest working class in show business!

-Legion introduces a new currency called Artifact Power (AP) which you spend to open up various traits of your Artifact.
+But getting your Artifact (or Artifacts) is only the first step.
+Powering it up requires Artifact Power (AP), which kind of like a currency: you spend to open up traits of your Artifact.
 Like the talent trees of old, you have to put ranks into the lower traits to open up the higher ones.
 Some traits are simple, direct increases to one of your spells while others are new active abilities.
-At the top of each tree are three Gold Traits.
-You’ll end up choosing one of the Gold Traits to pursue and open up the minor Traits that get you there.
+At the top of each tree are three powerful Gold Traits.
+Your best bet will be to choose one of the Gold Traits to pursue and then buy up the minor Traits that get you there.

 You get the first Trait on each Artifact as a freebie, but you’ll have to go to the Artifact forge to open it — for the first Artifact, the quest walks you through this, but nothing tells you to do this for the next Artifact.
 Your first expenditure of AP will be for the first rank of the next trait which costs 325 AP.
 The next rank costs 375 AP and so on up the leveling curve we go.

-Artifact Power comes from many sources including PVP, quest rewards, running random dungeons, and random world drops from mobs or treasures.
-Legion has the same kind of treasures hidden out in the world as you see throughout Warlords of Draenor: world drops, like the Brief History of the Aeons, are Bind on Pickup consumable items that award as little as 10 AP up to 300 or more AP, and you can use the item immediately or hold it for a future Artifact.
-The developers’ intention is that you use it as soon as you get it, but you have to make the call that aligns with the goals you have for your character.
+Artifact Power comes from many sources including PVP, quest rewards, running random dungeons, random world drops from mobs or treasures, Order Hall missions, and World Quests.
+Artifact Power items, like the Brief History of the Aeons, are Bind on Pickup consumable items that award as little as 10 AP up to 300 or more AP.
 When you use the item, the AP applies to your currently equipped Artifact.
 If you are out questing as Retribution with Ashbringer but you want your AP going into Truthguard for tanking, you have to equip Truthguard first, and then use the item.

-With Bonus Armor and Spirit gone and primary stats removed from cloaks, necks, and rings, more gear than ever will work for both of your specs.
-Artifact Power then becomes the catalyst that empowers additional specs.
+With Bonus Armor and Spirit gone and primary stats removed from cloaks, necks, and rings, more gear than ever will work for both of your specs (though you’ll still want trinkets specific to each spec).
+In Legion, Artifact Power has become the catalyst that empowers each spec.
 Each Artifact has separate AP and the UI provides a helpful bar to fill up that updates depending on which Artifact you have equipped.